tdep-developers/tdep/README.md

 [The manual has its own page, including example workflows and theoretical background.](https://tdep-developers.github.io/tdep/)

+## Tutorials

+You can find a range of tutorials for realistic research workflow using TDEP [in a dedicated repository](https://github.com/tdep-developers/tdep-tutorials).

 ## Installation

 [Please find installation instructions in the TDEP repository.](https://github.com/tdep-developers/tdep/blob/main/INSTALL.md)